jnsgruk/architect/README.md

 Coming soon...

-- [ ] Configure a swapfile
 - [ ] Add option to provide URL to post-provision script
 - [ ] Migrate to `systemd` hooks in `mkinitcpio`?
-- [ ] Configure TRIM properly if on a supported SSD
+- Configure TRIM properly if on a supported SSD
+  - [ ] Detect SSD and TRIM support
+  - [ ] TRIM for ext4
+  - [ ] TRIM for btrfs
+  - [ ] TRIM for swapfile
 - [ ] Install and configure Plymouth with flicker-free boot
 - Presets for desktop environments:
-  - [ ] Prereq: Configure Xorg and display drivers
+  - [ ] Configure/detect display drivers
   - [ ] Gnome
   - [ ] Plasma
   - [ ] XFCE